ndleisur/nickleisure.github.io/2work.md

 permalink: /work/
 ---

 Currently I am working as a project manager and lead developer intern on an agile-driven team with Cardinal Spirits LLC in Bloomington, Indiana.
-Our team is working to build a responsive MEAN stack web application.
+Our team is composed of myself, two UX designers/front end developers, and a data scientist.
+We are working to build a responsive MEAN stack web application.

 I am also working as an undergraduate instructor with Indiana University in Bloomington, Indiana.
 I teach one lab section of INFO-I 101 Introduction to Informatics.
 In this class students recieve an introduction to the following: